Student crewed film another Cinema Lab success story

 The Tape has received positive reviews, with The Guardian calling it a “sweet-natured and gently charming Cornish-set romance” that “bobs along like a flip flop on waves of likability”.
 The film’s music has also widely praised by critics.

-The Sound/Image Cinema Lab – a project created by Falmouth’s Dr Neil Fox – puts students and graduates at the heart of film productions.
+The Sound/Image Cinema Lab – a project created by Falmouth’s Professor Neil Fox – puts students and graduates at the heart of film productions.
 Experienced industry professionals are also on set to help steer productions and enable the development of the students’ skills.

 Ella Turner, who studied BA(Hons) Film at Falmouth, worked as a production manager on the film.
 As Ella told us, her role encompassed “planning everything from kit to crew to accommodation to food to locations to arranging the weather.”